-What can Physical Therapy Treatment do for Arthritis Pain Relief
+What can Physical Therapy do for Arthritis Pain

-Click here to watch Dr. Sarah explain why arthritis occurs and how physical therapy can help https://youtu.be/DoP321GRrkQ
+Watch Dr. Sarah explain why arthritis occurs and how physical therapy can help

 Our Knee Specialist Physical Therapists at Balance Within will look not only at your knee but your entire body to access the root of the problem.
 Physical Therapy should begin with a full body review and look for all areas that can be affected.
-Your therapist will test the strength of the knee and feel for any abnormalities that could be causing pain.
+Your therapist will test the strength of the knee and all of the muscles that should be supporting this joint, and examine and feel for any abnormalities that could be causing excessive strain on this joint and thus pain.

 - Your core and lower body may be out of alignment – Your core and pelvic area provide your body with stability and balance.
-Even a slight out of alignment can cause your body to over compensate in other areas.
+Even being slightly out of alignment can cause your body to over compensate in other areas.
 This is often the case with the knees taking the brunt of the shock and pressure.

 - Core not firing correctly – If your core muscles are weak, this can create issues within your legs as they are working hard to assist your body with stability and balance.
-Overtime, this can cause knee pain as your knee joint is working to assist the body.
+Overtime, this can cause knee pain as your knee joint as this ‘shock absorption system’ is not working as it should to assist the body.

-- What is going on above and below your knee – Looking at your upper thigh muscles and your lower calf muscles is key to assess knee pain.
+- What is going on above and below your knee – Looking at your upper thigh muscles/hip/glute muscles and your lower calf muscles as well as ensuring proper motion at the hip and foot/ankle joints is key to assessing the root causes of knee pain.
 Often times, what is happening above or below your knee can make all the difference with the severity of your pain

 - Your physical therapist will also provide you with at home exercises and tips so your pain does not return.